codeandsuch/codeandsuch.github.io/src/pages/2018-08-31-conditional-array-object-literals/index.md

 ## The problem

-A common way to define an array in Javascript is to use an array literal.
+A common way to define an array in JavaScript is to use an array literal.

 ```js
 const picnicBasket = [